 The 4XPEDITION Subaru Outback 3.6R Overland Road Warrior posing for a shot on top of Engineer’s Pass, Colorado.

-Looking to push the Subaru Outback to its limits offroad, I successfully executed an overland trip over Engineer’s Pass in the San Juan Range of Colorado and decended down CR18 to Ouray.
-The decent required build-up of boulder areas in order to proceed without significant underside scraping.
+Looking to push the Subaru Outback to its limits off road, I successfully executed an overland trip over Engineer’s Pass in the San Juan Range of Colorado and descended down CR18 to Ouray.
+The descent required build-up of boulder areas in order to proceed without significant underside scraping.
 This was the most difficult route taken so far in the Outback.
 View this route on the 4XPEDITION YouTube channel by watching Subaru Outback Offroad Engineer’s Pass Colorado.

 Preparing camp in the Sierra Ancha Range, Arizona.